aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 Now that you've imported the necessary namespaces, you're ready to draw an ellipse.

-## Drawing Ellipse
+## How to Draw Ellipse with Aspose.Imaging

-We'll now provide a step-by-step guide on how to draw an ellipse using Aspose.Imaging for .NET.
+We'll now provide a step‑by‑step guide on **how to draw ellipse** using Aspose.Imaging for .NET.
 This example will guide you through the process.

-### Step 1: Set Up the Output File
+### Step 1: set up the output file

 Before drawing an ellipse, you need to set up the output file.
-Here's how you can do it:
+Here’s how you can do it:

 ```csharp
 string dataDir = "Your Document Directory";